Godhart/hass-lights-control/README.md

     #                      0:  keeps switch off schedule
     #                      >0:  extends switch off schedule if current_time + switch_off_time greater than current schedule
     #   on_group:          a list of entities to turn ON,  for example [light.A, light.B].
-    #                      If empty list is specified (not omitted) then switch only turns lights off
+    #                      If empty list is specified (not omitted) then switch button only turns lights off
     #   off_group:         a list of entities to turn OFF, for example [light.A, light.B]
-    #                      If empty list is specified (not omitted) then switch only turns lights on
+    #                      If empty list is specified (not omitted) then switch button only turns lights on

     # Defaults:
     #   switch_off_time:   -1